12 Star Trek Gadgets That Now Exist

 Image Courtesy Borg.com

 Lieutenant Commander Geordi Laforge—you know, the guy from Reading Rainbow—used a tablet computer (what they called Personal Access Data Devices, or PADDs) to punch in coordinates for the next star system.
-Other Starfleet personnel used them to watch video and listen to music—just the things we use tablets like the Google Nexus 10 for today.
+Other Starfleet personnel used them to watch video and listen to music—just the things we use tablets for today.

 In the TV show, a tricorder is a handheld device that scans for geological, biological, and meteorological anomalies.
 Handy!
-Recently, Peter Jansen from McMaster University in Ontario built a working prototype that scans for magnetic fields and other interference.
+In 2012, Peter Jansen from McMaster University in Ontario built a working prototype that scans for magnetic fields and other interference.
 And there are lots of other real-world tricorders, too.

 On Star Trek: The Next Generation, you could walk into a chamber onboard the Enterprise and visit your home planet for a quick barbecue, or even have an affair with a hologram.
-Leave it to a bunch of University of Southern California students to make virtual reality a little more down-to-Earth—Project Holodeck uses virtual reality goggles to create a fictional world.
-(Though no encounters with Minuet have yet been reported.)
+Leave it to a bunch of University of Southern California students to make virtual reality a little more down-to-Earth—Project Holodeck used virtual reality goggles to create a fictional world.
+(Though no encounters with Minuet were reported.)

 6. Communicator Badge